 As discussed, CYP enzymes influence the concentration of circulating opioids.
-Polymorphism of genes that encode CYP isoenzymes can affect opioid metabolism by determining isoenzyme activity level [194].
+Polymorphism of genes that encode CYP isoenzymes can affect opioid metabolism by determining isoenzyme activity level [203].
 Polymorphic CYP2D6 is the most important genetic determinant of opioid response [1].

-Phenotypic variations due to CYP2D6 polymorphism are classed into four functional groups: poor, intermediate, extensive, and ultra-rapid metabolizers [175].
+Phenotypic variations due to CYP2D6 polymorphism are classed into four functional groups: poor, intermediate, extensive, and ultra-rapid metabolizers [177].
 In the general population, polymorphic CYP2D6 results in ultra-rapid metabolism in 7%, poor metabolism in 10%, intermediate metabolism in 35%, and extensive metabolism in 48%.
+In White individuals, 77% to 92% are CYP2D6 extensive metabolizers.
+However, racial differences are found in polymorphic CYP2D6 distribution, with greater effects seen in certain groups (Table 5) [203].